Sanjeev Kumar

-Early Life and Background
+Early life and background

-Sanjeev Kumar was born as Harihar Jethalal Jariwala (also referred to as Haribhai) on 9 July 1938 in Surat to a Gujarati family, he came to Mumbai when he was very young.
-A stunt in a film school led him to Bollywood, where he eventually became an accomplished actor.
-He is widely acclaimed by the critics and general public alike to be one of the all-time greatest actors that Indian Cinema has ever produced.
+Sanjeev Kumar was born as Harihar Jethalal Jariwala (also referred to as Haribhai) on 9 July 1938 in Surat into a Gujarati Brahmin family.
+He came to Bombay when he was very young.
+A stint in a film school led him to Bollywood, where he eventually became an accomplished actor.
+He is widely acclaimed by the critics and general public alike to be one of the all-time greatest actors of Indian cinema.

 Kumar had two younger brothers and one sister.
 He spoke Gujarati, Hindi and English fluently.

 Career

 Kumar started his acting career as a stage actor, starting with IPTA in Bombay and later joining the Indian National Theatre.
 Even as a stage actor, he had a penchant for playing older roles; at age 22, he played an old man in an adaptation of Arthur Miller's All My Sons.
-In the following year, in the play Damru directed by AK Hangal, he again played the role of a 60-year-old with six children.
+In the following year, in the play Damru directed by A.K.
+Hangal, he again played the role of a 60-year-old with six children.

 He made his film debut with a small role in Hum Hindustani in 1960.
 His first film as a protagonist was in Nishan (1965).
-In 1968, he acted alongside the famous actor of that time, Dilip Kumar, in Sangharsh.
-He also starred opposite Shammi Kapoor and Sadhana in the superhit film Sachaai (1969).
+In 1968, he acted alongside Dilip Kumar in Sunghursh.
+He also starred opposite Shammi Kapoor and Sadhana in the hit film Sachaai (1969).

-He starred in the 1966 Gujarati film Kalapi, which was based on the poet Kalapi's life, with him playing the titular role, Padmarani playing the role of his wife, Rama, and Aruna Irani as the love interest.
+He starred in the 1966 Gujarati film Kalapi, which was based on the poet Kalapi's life, with him playing the title role, Padmarani playing the role of his wife, Rama and Aruna Irani as the love interest.
 The film was directed by Manhar Raskapur.
-Later Aruna Irani was paired opposite Sanjeev in another Gujarati film, Mare Javun Pele Par (1968).
+Later Aruna Irani worked with him in another Gujarati film, Mare Javun Pele Par (1968).

-In 1970, the movie Khilona, which was the remake of Gujarati film mare javu pele paar 1968, brought Kumar national recognition.
-In 1972, he played in an Indo-Iranian film, Subah aur Shaam.
+In 1970, the movie Khilona, which was the remake of Gujarati film Mare Javun Pele Paar (1968), brought Kumar national recognition.
+In 1972, he played in an Indo-Iranian film, Subah-O-Shaam.
 This was when the director Gulzar first spotted him.
 Later he cast Kumar in the roles of older men in 4 films Parichay (1972), Koshish (1973), Aandhi (1975) and Mausam (1975).
-Gulzar cast Kumar in role of young man in the films Angoor (1981) and Namkeen (1982).
-Kumar won the BFJA Awards for Best Actor (Hindi) for his exemplary portrayal of a deaf and mute person in Koshish, in which the female lead was played by Jaya Bhaduri, who acted as his deaf and mute wife and was herself nominated for Best Actor award by Filmfare for the same role.
-He went on to star in the box office hits Seeta Aur Geeta (1972), Manchali (1973) and Aap Ki Kasam (1974).
+Gulzar cast Kumar in the roles of younger men in the films Angoor (1981) and Namkeen (1982).
+He won the BFJA Awards for Best Actor (Hindi) for his portrayal of a deaf and mute person in Koshish opposite Jaya Bhaduri.
+He reached to his success when he starred in the box office hits Seeta Aur Geeta (1972), Manchali (1973) and Aap Ki Kasam (1974).
 In 1973, he made a guest appearance during a song in a Tamil movie, Bharatha Vilas (1973).
 He performed in nine movies directed by Gulzar.
 Hrishikesh Mukherjee directed him in Arjun Pandit, for which he won the Filmfare Best Actor Award.